icornelius/s-takamiya-23/documentation.md

 # Summary overview

 The XML file `transcription-takamiya-23.xml` contains a provisional transcription of the text of *Piers Plowman* as transmitted in New Haven, Beinecke Library, Takamiya MS 23 (*olim* London, Sion College, MS Arc.
 L.40.
 2/E), designated sigil 'S' in the textual scholarship.
-For description of the manuscript and its text, see @CorneliusTakamiyaMS232023, with references.
+For description of the manuscript and its text, see @CorneliusTakamiyaMS232023 and @CorneliusProtestantElementsPiers2024, with references.
 This document serves as a technical introduction to the transcription file and policies that inform it.

 The transcription agrees approximately with *TEI P5 Guidelines for Electronic Text Encoding and Interchange* and the conventions of published documentary editions of *The Piers Plowman Electronic Archive* (*PPEA*).